 The SCF agreement is subject to an interest rate of LIBOR, with a floor of 2.0% plus 10.5% per annum.
-The outstanding loan principal is repaid monthly by COPLA's cash resources in excess of \$2.5 million, or COPLA may prepay amounts outstanding subject to prepayment premiums.
+The outstanding loan principal is repaid monthly by COPLA's cash resources less expenditures approved by the Lender in excess of \$2.5 million, or COPLA may prepay amounts outstanding subject to prepayment premiums.
 The SCF also includes mandatory prepayments towards amounts outstanding for any COPLA transactions that are: (a) assets sales greater than \$0.15 million per transaction or \$0.25 million in aggregate over the term of the SCF; (b) insurance proceeds greater than \$0.15 million and (c) issuance of indebtedness, extraordinary receipts and equity issuances by COPLA.

 The SCF includes the following covenants: spending on capital expenditures subject to lender approval, and the maintenance of certain financial ratios for an asset coverage ratio (1.5 to 1), a leverage ratio (2.5 to 1) and liquidity (45-day minimum average balance of unrestricted cash must be at least \$2.5 million).
-Financial ratio covenants are applicable for the periods commencing after the first anniversary of the SCF, which was March 31, 2022.
 The SCF did not require security or guarantees to be provided by the Company or its wider group outside of the US and all financial ratios are calculated with reference to only COPLA and its US subsidiaries.